 - “For a fee, directly or indirectly, give or accept anything of value to be wagered … within or without the state of Iowa” (§ 725.7(1)(c))

-- Pari-mutuel wagering on horse races (Chapter 99D)
+- Pari-mutuel wagering on horse racing (Chapter 99D)

 - Fantasy sports contests (Chapter 99E)